theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Network/router_switch.md

 Because RIP is implemented as an application-layer process (albeit a very special one that is able to manipulate the routing tables within the UNIX kernel), it can send and receive messages over a standard socket and use a standard transport protocol.

+Despite that RIP is discussed here, **OSPF** is instead the most often used intra-AS routing protocol to update a router's routing table.

-## How does an entry enters router's forwarding table?
+### How does an entry enters router's forwarding table?

 When a packet arrives to the router, the packet’s destination IP address is compared with the prefixes in the forwarding table to